 If any interference is present in the area and the remote does not function properly, the radio's channel can be changed.
 This is done by pressing and holding the ON/Horn button (2) while momentarily pressing the Frequency Change button (4).

-Once finished using the Crane Remote, the Remote Power switch should be turned OFF and the Crane Ignition key should be turned to the OFF position.
-The remote controller should be stored in the truck cab.
+Once finished using the Crane Remote, the Remote Power switch should be turned OFF and the Crane Remote Enable Switch should be turned to the OFF position.
+The remote controller can be stored in the truck cab.